Best Lobster Sauce

 It is loaded with jumbo chunks of lobster.

 This recipe is simple, made with a handful of fresh ingredients, you probably already have in your kitchen.

 You can serve it all by itself, or with your favorite pasta, polenta, grits, or steamed rice.

 This sauce is very light.
 Not a heavy-tomato-based one.

 The flavor of the sauce is truly delicious.

 It cooks up quickly, making dinner fast and easy.

 And, because the lobster tails were properly cleaned before cooking, ensures it will turn out perfect.

 Ingredients needed for this recipe:

 Frozen Lobster Tails: I found frozen lobster tails at the seafood market.
-These were packaged about 6 to 7-ounces each tail.
-If frozen, you will need to thaw, clean, and cut the fins and tails off.
+These were packaged in about 6 to 7 ounces of each tail.
+You need to thaw, clean, and cut the fins and tails off if frozen.
 Then rinse, and drain.
 For easy-to-follow ‘step-by-step’ photos, click on How to Clean and Prepare Lobster Tails.